Link cobordisms and absolute gradings on link Floer homology: Introduction

-The previous theorem follows from a much more general result about the grading changes associated to the link cobordism maps from \cite{ZemCFLTQFT}.
-We now outline our results about grading changes on link Floer homology.
+Theorem~\ref{thm:upsiloninvariant} follows from a much more general formula for the grading change associated to the link cobordism maps from \cite{ZemCFLTQFT}, as well as some properties of the link cobordism maps.
+In this section, we describe a general result about the link cobordism map grading changes.